Grow

 Brand monitoring

 Social networks and the popularization of smartphones have opened a new dimension in terms of sharing and consuming data.
 Consumers write whatever they want online, and their voices are heard globally.
 That's why monitoring customer sentiment matters more than ever.
 Positive customer reviews build trust and boost conversion.
-Negative ones may ruin your reputation for months, while neutral sentiment can do more harm than good.
+Negative ones may ruin your reputation for months.

-Sentiment analysis tools like Sotrender or Brand24 can help you keep your ear to the ground and perform sentiment analysis around the clock.
+Sentiment analysis tools like Sotrender or Brand24 can help you keep your ear to the ground and monitor customer sentiment around the clock.
 So, if anything harmful to your brand appears online, you’ll be informed about it.
-With this functionality, you can handle issues immediately by countering fake news and apologizing to angry customers.
+With this functionality, you can handle issues immediately by countering fake news and issuing apologies to angry customers.
 By getting ahead of it, you’ll prevent unfavorable content from going viral.

 Customer service

-Since sentiment analysis lets you monitor the sentiment expressed in real-time and across channels, it’s a perfect tool to keep an eye on the health of your services.
+Since sentiment analysis lets you monitor customers’ emotions in real-time and across channels, it’s a perfect tool to keep an eye on the health of your services.
 It’ll allow you to learn about the weak points in your customer support and help troubled customers quickly.

 Businesses also apply sentiment analysis to discover what customers feel when they contact their customer support teams.
-This helps determine which agents succeed in delivering efficient service and which need to improve their performance to boost customer satisfaction.
-These insights help determine what satisfies customers and better train new customer service representatives.
+This helps to find out which agents succeed in delivering efficient service and which need to improve their performance to boost customer satisfaction.
+These insights help to determine what makes customers satisfied and to better train new customer service representatives.

 On top of that, sentiment analysis helps companies that deliver support using call center software or chatbots to prioritize customer issues.
 Virtual agents can transfer unhappy customers to human specialists so that agents can take care of customers’ problems before they escalate.
 The same applies to help desk systems.
 Sentiment analysis algorithms can detect concern and anger in emails and mark them as cases with the highest priority.
 This helps customer service agents, who manage a massive number of requests, decide which issues need immediate attention.